-These tips are what I consider to be essential steps and best practices for anyone living with a dog.
+These tips are what I consider to be essential steps and best practices for any dog owner.
 Some pertain to training and others are general tips.
 They are not in any particular order.

 While some appear to be repetitive, be assured that they are not.
 Certain tips blend easily with others.
 However, there are subtle but important differences between them.

 These are starting points and each rule can be researched in more detail.
-If you wish to do so, I’ve provided links with additional and more in-depth information.
+If you wish to do so, I’ve provided links with additional in-depth information.

-Before reading this list it’s important to understand that, like everything new in life, you will go through a learning curve before feeling you have a handle on the situation.
+Before reading this list it’s important to realize that you will go through a learning curve before feeling you have a handle on being a conscientious dog owner.
 Learning curves are full of mishaps, failed attempts, and even regrets.
 Be patient.
 With your dog and with yourself.

 Bringing a dog into your life is a major commitment.
 You’ll need to deal with the bad times as graciously as you do the good times.
 And there will be bad times.

 Raising a dog is a lesson in living.
 I believe that the caring of a dog or human who can do little for you is transformative and provides you with a growth of character and spirit that is its own reward.